doordeck/docs/docs/guide/authenticating-your-users.md

 However, the **auth signing key** is a critical security measure and must be treated as such:
 - Store it in a **Key Management Service (KMS)** (e.g., AWS KMS or Google Cloud KMS) or **Hardware Security Module (HSM)**.
-- Notify Doordeck immediately if the key becomes compromised.
-We support **expiry dates** on signing keys so you can **revoke** a compromised key or schedule it for deletion and rotate to a new key.
+- Notify Sentry Interactive immediately if the key becomes compromised.
+We support **expiry dates** on signing keys so you can
+  **revoke** a compromised key or schedule it for deletion and rotate to a new key.

 Many of the token fields are **optional but encouraged**.
 The more information we have, the better decisions we can make